Using Blockchain for Healthcare: Major Opportunities & Risks

 Only some actually knows that blockchain, as a game-changer technology, has a much wider potential application, and thus can revolutionize (or at least drastically improve) other industries and fields of human activity as well.
 The healthcare industry is one of them.

-What are blockchain opportunities for healthcare?
-How does blockchain actually work?
+What are blockchain risks and opportunities for healthcare?
+How does blockchain actually work in medicine?
 Are there any risks of using blockchain in healthcare?
 Blaize.tech experts will try to answer these are other vital questions right here.

 Blockchain technology in healthcare